Legacy .NET & SQL Server support

 Start here

-Have a .NET system that needs someone responsible?
+Have an important .NET system that needs someone responsible?

-Tell me what the application does, what is going wrong, what access or documentation exists and whether after-hours support needs to be considered.
+Tell me what the application does, who relies on it, what is going wrong and what access or documentation exists.
+The first review will separate immediate risk from work that can be planned.